 Step #1: Take a Shower

 To get a full and luscious pomp going, you need to have clean hair.
 Start by washing your hair and scalp with a moisturizing shampoo.
+If you're looking for extra volume with your Pompadour, opt for a specially formulated volumizing shampoo instead.
 Allow the product to really sink into your scalp so it can work its magic.
 Rinse it out and repeat the process using a nourishing conditioner.

 Step #2: “Pomp” Up the Volume